 - NSPLCC is responsible for the business of gaming in Nova Scotia.
-It is a Crown corporation governed by the Gaming Control Act, and is charged with leading an economically sustainable and socially responsible gaming industry for the benefit of Nova Scotians and their communities. - The Gaming Control Act requires the Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) to report to the Minister any defect, abuse, illegality, or criminal activity regarding gaming and provide quarterly and annual financial reports. - With the May 8, 2012 government announcement that the board of directors would be made up of three Deputy Ministers and one senior government official, with the option available to have an additional three members beyond this group.
-The cross-departmental collaboration outlined in the 2011 Responsible Gaming Strategy was realized within NSPLCC and other government departments.
+It is a Crown corporation governed by the Gaming Control Act, and is charged with leading an economically sustainable and socially responsible gaming industry for the benefit of Nova Scotians and their communities. - The Gaming Control Act requires the Nova Scotia Provincial Lotteries and Casino Corporation (NSPLCC) to report to the Minister any defect, abuse, illegality, or criminal activity regarding gaming and provide quarterly and annual financial reports. - In May 2012, government announced that the board of directors would be made up of three Deputy Ministers and one senior government official, with the option available to have an additional three members beyond this group.
+The cross-departmental collaboration outlined in the 2011 Responsible Gaming Strategy was realized within NSPLCC and other government departments. - NSPLCC annually invests in prevention, education and treatment programs, including \$6.6 million in 2016-17.

-Atlantic Lottery and Casino Nova Scotia
+Atlantic Lottery Corporation and Casino Nova Scotia

 - NSPLCC operations include ticket lotteries, video lotteries and casinos.
-The day-to-day operations of these business lines are carried out by NSPLCC's operators, the Atlantic Lottery and Casino Nova Scotia (CNS). - Atlantic Lottery was established in 1976 by the four Atlantic Provinces to operate lotteries for the benefit of Atlantic Canadians.
-Nova Scotia is a one-quarter shareholder in Atlantic Lottery which operates the various business lines in Nova Scotia on behalf of NSPLCC.
+The day-to-day operations of these business lines are carried out by NSPLCC's operators, the Atlantic Lottery Corporation (ALC) and Casino Nova Scotia (CNS). - ALC was established in 1976 by the four Atlantic Provinces to operate lotteries for the benefit of Atlantic Canadians.
+Nova Scotia is a one-quarter shareholder in ALC which operates the various business lines in Nova Scotia on behalf of NSPLCC.
 All profits generated by these products are provided to NSPLCC for the benefit of Nova Scotians and their communities.